Tanver-Hasan/oauth2.0-flows-/Password Reset /password_reset_options.md

 ### Option 3: Self Service Password Reset Flow via Management API (Directly set the new password )

 Integrate a password reset form within the profile page, allowing users to directly enter a new password.
 Use the Auth0 Management API to update the password without requiring a password reset email.
-Optionally, trigger a password change confirmation email using a Post Change Password Action to notify the user after a successful update.

 ```mermaid
 sequenceDiagram